jtsou/SQL-with-Wine/README.md

 <h1>Process</h1>
 <p>
 I start the process by downloading dataset from the internet.
 The dataset has three csv files.
 Wine.csv, Grapes.csv, and Appellations.csv.
 To extract data from each table to reach my desired result, I performed aggregation function and multiple join table operations.
+I plan to use SQLITE3 because it is built-in with Mac OS system.
+Although, the function is limited, it does the trick.
 I will show my process as below later.
 </p>